Parrotfish: The Colourful Artists of the Great Barrier Reef

 1. Colourful Beauties

-Parrotfish are named for their striking and vibrant colours, reminiscent of the plumage of parrots.
-From electric blues and yellows to vivid pinks and greens, their hues add a splash of brilliance to the coral reefs.
+Parrotfish are named for their striking and vibrant colours, which resemble the plumage of parrots.
+From electric blues and yellows to vivid pinks and greens, their hues add a splash of brilliance to coral reefs.

 Parrotfish are named for their beautiful and vibrant colours, reminiscent of the plumage of parrots.
 From electric blues and yellows to vivid pinks and greens, their hues add a splash of brilliance to the coral reefs.